FreemanIsAlive/CustomItemSpawns/README.md

 # CustomItemSpawns

-This plugin allows server owners to specify custom spawns for items.
+This EXILED plugin allows server owners to specify custom spawns for items.

 For each item, you can specify the room and its offset from a room’s coordinates.